skyra-project/.github/.github/CONTRIBUTING.md

 There are a number of guidelines considered when reviewing Pull Requests to be merged. _This is by no means an exhaustive list, but here are some things to consider before/while submitting your ideas._

-- Skyra Project should never change sapphire's or Discord.js' default behavior.
+- Skyra Project should never change Sapphire's or Discord.js' default behavior.
 Skyra should only add to Sapphire and Discord.js, and be as consistent as possible with them.
 - Everything in Skyra Project should be generally useful for the majority of users.
 Don't let that stop you if you've got a good concept though, as your idea still might be a great addition.